 Check the tyres (and the spare if applicable) for damage; check if the wear on the tread is even on all tyres.
 Inspect the wheels, wheel rims, wheel hubs and spokes for scratches, rust and corrosion.

 Next, you should inspect the interior of the vehicle.
 Check the upholstery for odours, tears, burns, stains and wear.
 You should also get the vehicle interior cleaned and valeted before returning it as well.
 Inspect all controls; they should be present and fully functional.

 Make sure to be objective and unbiased when inspecting your vehicle.
 If you are unsure, ask a friend or family member to help you.
 Once you have finished your inspection, arrange a repair of any damage that may have been discovered.
 This repair work should be done to a professional standard and by a trusted repairer.

 We also recommend that about 6-8 weeks before your contract ends, you organise the removal of any private registration plates on the vehicle.
 You can read more about private registrations on our dedicated page.

-You will also need to make sure you have all the necessary documents for your vehicle when it is collected like, any MOT certificates, service history and contract documents.
-You also need to make sure nothing is missing from the vehicle which was there when it was delivered to you; two sets of keys, tyre inflation kit, locking wheel nut key etc.
+You will also need to make sure you have all the necessary documents for your vehicle when it is collected like any MOT certificates, service history and contract documents.
+You also need to make sure nothing is missing from the vehicle which was there when it was delivered to you; two sets of keys, a tyre inflation kit, a locking wheel nut key etc.